Menelik Watson: College career

 Watson played college basketball for Marist College, which he attended from 2009 to 2010.

 However, after it became clear that even at 6 ft 5 in Watson was too short to play power forward, Orellana transferred Watson to Saddleback College where he played American football for the first time.
 Watson played right tackle, opposite of left tackle Kyle Long.
 After a single year at Saddleback, he transferred to Florida State University, where he started 12 of 13 games for the Florida State Seminoles football team during the 2012 season, allowing just one quarterback sack.

 After his 2012 season, Watson announced his decision to forego his senior season and enter the NFL Draft.

 Professional career

 Oakland Raiders

-Watson was drafted in the second round by the Oakland Raiders of the 2013 NFL Draft (42nd overall).
+Watson was selected by the Oakland Raiders in the second round of the 2013 NFL draft with the 42nd overall pick.

 Watson dressed for five games while starting for three of them in his rookie year.

 On 28 September 2014, Watson was named Raiders' honorary captain for the International Series game against the Miami Dolphins, leading the Raiders out at Wembley Stadium.

 In December 2014, Watson donated his game check to a four-year-old Oakland Raiders fan with Hypoplastic left heart syndrome, which is estimated to be around $18,000.

 On 30 August 2015, Watson suffered a torn Achilles tendon during the third preseason game against the Arizona Cardinals.
 On 1 September 2015, the Raiders placed Watson on injured reserve.